 The VFW hosts a health fair at its national convention.
-Attendees can receive health screenings, eye exams, cholesterol checks, respiratory function testing, blood pressure screening and blood glucose testing.
+Attendees can receive an array of free services to include health screenings, eye exams, cholesterol checks, respiratory function testing, blood pressure screening and blood glucose testing.
 Many lives have been saved thanks to these free screenings.